Last updated: May 3, 2026

 - What it is: A senior credit that limits the increase on a qualifying homestead bill.

-- Who can get it: Usually a homeowner age 65 or older who had the homestead deduction last year and still qualifies this year, and who meets the income rules.
+- Who can get it: Usually a homeowner age 65 or older who had the homestead deduction last year, still qualifies this year, and meets the income rules.

-- How it helps: It prevents the homestead property-tax liability from increasing by more than 2% over the prior year’s liability on a qualifying bill, as described in the state Tax Bill 101 guide and the Indiana Property Tax Benefits guide.
+- How it helps: It prevents the homestead property-tax liability from increasing by more than 2% over the prior year’s liability on a qualifying bill.
+It is applied after other credits.

 - How to apply: File the same State Form 43708 with the county auditor.